 Technical Requirements

 You need a permanent internet connection in your car to connect a dash cam to the cloud.
-So, you want to have a portable Wi-Fi hot spot in the car.
+So, you want to have a portable Wi-Fi hot spot or an LTE module in the car.

 You will also need a power supply for the dash camera, so that it can record while the car’s engine is off.
 This can be either a hard-wiring kit (with low-voltage cutoff), or a battery pack.